Knowing what SEO acronym stands for and understanding how SEO works are two very different things.

 It is way easier to list businesses that don’t need search engine optimization than those that do.

-If you are a company that gets all of your clients through word-of-mouth and personal connections and has no need to reach potential clients through online channels, then yeah, you are one of those rare businesses that doesn’t have to read about SEO acronym and can do without it.
+If you are a company that gets all of your clients through word-of-mouth and personal connections, then yeah, you probably don’t have to learn about SEO and related acronyms.

-Those are not just empty words to try and sell you on SEO.
-There are numerous stats that prove its importance:
+Those are not empty words designed to sell you on SEO.
+Just look at these stats:

 - Hubspot confirms that 75% of users never scroll past the first page of search results.
 This shows you two things.
 One, Google is pretty good at placing the best content on top of search results so you rarely have the need to look for beyond the first page.
 Secondly, it is really important that your web pages show up on the first page for terms that are related to your core service.
 Otherwise, no one will be able to find you online.